Invariant subalgebras of affine vertex algebras: Some classical invariant theory

-Given a homogeneous polynomial $p\in gr(\cV^G) \cong R$ of degree $d$, a {\it normal ordering} of $p$ will be a choice of normally ordered polynomial $P\in (\cV^G)_{(d)}$, obtained by replacing each $s\in S$ by $s(z)\in T$, and replacing ordinary products with iterated Wick products of the form (\ref{iteratedwick}).
-Of course $P$ is not unique, but for any choice of $P$ we have $\phi_{d}(P) = p$, where is the usual projection.
+Given a homogeneous polynomial $p\in R$ of degree $d$, a {\it normal ordering} of $p$ will be a choice of normally ordered polynomial $P\in (\cV^G)_{(d)}$, obtained by replacing each $s_i\in S$ by $t_i\in T$, and replacing ordinary products with iterated Wick products of the form (\ref{iteratedwick}).
+Of course $P$ is not unique, but for any choice of $P$ we have $\phi_{d}(P) = p$.

 Suppose that $p$ is a relation among the generators of $R$ coming from the second fundamental theorem for $(G,V)$, which we may assume to be homogeneous of degree $d$.
 Let $P^d \in \cV^G$ be some normal ordering of $p$.
-Since $gr(\cV^G)\cong R$ as graded rings, it follows that $P^d$ lies in $\cV^G_{(d-1)}$.
-The polynomial $\phi_{d-1} (P^d) \in R$ is homogeneous of degree $d-1$; if it is nonzero, it can be expressed as a polynomial in the variables $s\in S$ and their derivatives.
+Since $\text{gr}(\cV^G)\cong R$ as graded rings, it follows that $P^d$ lies in $(\cV^G)_{(d-1)}$.
+The polynomial $\phi_{d-1} (P^d) \in R$ is homogeneous of degree $d-1$; if it is nonzero, it can be expressed as a polynomial in the variables $s_i\in S$ and their derivatives.
 Choose some normal ordering of this polynomial, and call this vertex operator $-P^{d-1}$.
 Then $P^{d} + P^{d-1}$ has the property that Continuing this process, we arrive at a vertex operator which is identically zero.
 We view $P$ as a quantum correction of the relation $p$, and it is easy to see by induction on degree that all normally ordered polynomial relations in $\cV^G$ among the elements of $T$ and their derivatives, are consequences of relations of this kind.